Solo 401(k): Self-Employed Retirement Plan

 The Individual or Solo 401(k) is only suitable for self-employed individuals or the owners of a small business (sole proprietors, partnerships, C and S corporations) with no other employees, unless that employee is a spouse.
 If you have other employees or expect to hire in the future, this likely is not the best option for you.

-Self-employed 401(k) retirement planTop 4 benefits of using a Solo 401(k) as your self-employed retirement plan:
+Self-employed 401(k) retirement planTop 4 reasons to use a Solo 401(k):

 1. Contribution limits are likely higher than a SEP IRA for many business owners